DLibatique/LATN102-S20/notes/1-nouns-adjs.md

 For the current module, we will focus only on two of the six cases: the **nominative** and the **genitive**.
 The **nominative** case is used to signal that a noun is the subject of a sentence or is equivalent to the subject of the sentence.
 For an example of the latter, we can think of the Latin sentence: *mater est femina* ("the mother is a woman").
 Both *mater* and *femina* are in the nominative. *Mater* is the subject of the verb *est* and so is in the nominative case. *Femina* is also in the nominative case because it is equivalent with the subject *mater* in this sentence.
 This usage, which occurs with a linking verb (e.g. "is" in English, "*est*" in Latin), is called the **predicate nominative**.

-Nouns in the **genitive** case are used to modify another noun and will always appear next to that noun.
+Nouns in the **genitive** case are used to modify another noun and will usually appear next to that noun.
 Like adjectives, they provide further information about that noun.
 The genitive is almost always translated with "of" plus the word in the genitive.
 Examples of the usage of the genitive include:

 *fīlius patris* (the son of the father)
 *nullus familiae* (none of the family)